mhilmiasyrofi/AUSearch/readme.md

 ## Paper

-Our [paper](SANER_2020_AUSearch.pdf), titled "AUSearch: Accurate API Usage Search in Github Repositories with Type Resolution ", titled was accepted at 27th IEEE International Conference on Software Analysis, Evolution and Reengineering as a Tool Track Paper.
+Our [paper](SANER_2020_AUSearch.pdf), titled "AUSearch: Accurate API Usage Search in Github Repositories with Type Resolution", was accepted at 27th IEEE International Conference on
+Software Analysis, Evolution and Reengineering as a Tool Track Paper.